BA Kenyon College

 PhD University of Minnesota

-Dr. Megan Lewis is a South African-American theatre historian and performance scholar concerned with the staging of national identity, gender, and race in a variety of performance media---including monuments and public pageants, traditional staged texts, and documentary and narrative films.
-Dr. Lewis is the author of a monograph about the intersections of whiteness, masculinity, national identity, and performance in South Africa, Performing Whitely in the Postcolony (2016, University of Iowa Press) and Magnet Theatre: Three Decades of Making Space (2016, Intellect Books and UNISA Press), a collection of essays and interviews about Cape Town-based Magnet Theatre, co-edited with Anton Krueger at Rhodes University.
-She is currently working on her third book project: a study of safari as performance in the US and southern Africa.
-Lewis has published on South African performance in Theatre Journal, Performing Arts Journal, Text & Performance, Theatre Topics, and The Journal of Dramatic Theory and Criticism.
-Lewis taught theatre, media, and film courses at the University of Minnesota (2006-2011) before joining the faculty at UMass Amherst in 2011.
+Dr. Megan Lewis is a South African-American theatre historian and performance scholar.
+She is the author of a monograph about the intersections of whiteness, masculinity, national identity, and performance in South Africa, Performing Whitely in the Postcolony (2016, University of Iowa Press) and Magnet Theatre: Three Decades of Making Space (2016, Intellect Books and UNISA Press), a collection of essays and interviews about Cape Town-based Magnet Theatre, co-edited with Anton Krueger at Rhodes University.
+Magnet Theatre won the Hiddingh-Currie National Book Award in 2018.
+She is currently working on her third book project: a study of safari as performance.
+Lewis has published widely in Theatre Journal, Performing Arts Journal, Theatre History Studies, Text & Performance, Theatre Topics, and The Journal of Dramatic Theory and Criticism.
+Lewis taught theatre, media, and film courses at the University of Minnesota before joining the faculty at UMass Amherst in 2011.

 Prof. Lewis is a multidisciplinary educator with a passion for inspiring intellectual curiosity and advocating for the performing arts as a powerful force for social activation and change.
-Her teaching passions include African theatre and film, the politics of performance, non-Western performance traditions, and the performance of gender (masculinity) and race (whiteness) in South Africa.
+Her teaching passions include African theatre and film, the politics of performance, non-Western performance traditions, theatre of dissent, and the performance of gender (masculinity) and race (whiteness) in South Africa.
 In 2015, Dr. Lewis received a Distinguished Teacher Award for her passionate work and politics in the classroom.
-Every summer, Prof Lewis leads students on an intensive study abroad program, called Arts & Culture in South Africa, focused around the National Arts Festival in Grahamstown.
-From 2015-2017 she was Graduate Program Director for the Department of Theater, and she earned tenure at UMass in 2017.
+Prof Lewis developed an intensive study abroad program - Arts & Culture in South Africa - focused around the National Arts Festival in Grahamstown/ Makhanda.
+In Spring 2018, she circumnavigated the globe, teaching for Semester at Sea.
+She has served as Graduate Program Director for the Department of Theater, as the Multicultural Theater Certificate Director, and earned tenure at UMass in 2017.

-She balances her scholarly life with a professional career as a documentary filmmaker and editor, and voiceover talent.
+Lewis balances her scholarly life with a professional career as a documentary filmmaker and editor and voiceover talent.

 Click to learn: About Prof. Lewis' Grahamstown course